-Problem-solving for business problems is no longer an option; the pandemic has made it mandatory.
+Problem-solving for business problems is no longer an option; the pandemic made it mandatory.
 Curiosity is critical to problem-solving.
 Why?
 Revealing problems that could prove damaging to business requires asking the right questions and following them up with additional thoughtful questions.

 A mind that has been trained to be curious has access to a treasure trove of subjects and resources can be used to solve these problems.
 The building blocks of solutions are often already present in a curious mind.
 In this sense, curiosity sparks creativity, ideas and innovation.